 Exposed children who have a weakened immune system

-Chemoprophylaxis is given to close contacts as soon as the infected child has been identified.
-Ideally, it is given within 24 hours.
+Preventive antibiotics are given to close contacts as soon as the infected child has been identified.
+Ideally, they are given within 24 hours.